IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-model.rst

 that participate in the contract implicitly own an account with their name.
-All assets stored in the contract must be in the account of one of the parties; this way, when the contract is closed, all assets that remain in the contract belong to someonw, and so can be refunded to their respective owners.
+All assets stored in the contract must be in the account of one of the parties; this way, when the contract is closed, all assets that remain in the contract belong to someone, and so can be refunded to their respective owners.
 These
 accounts are *local*: they only exist for the duration of the execution of the contract, and during that time they are only accessible from within the contract.